Kaktushose/jda-commands/wiki/docs/interactions/reply.md

 If you want to use them, just take a look [here](../message/emojis.md).

 ## Text Messages
-The simplest way of sending a reply is using the <com.github.kaktushose.jda.commands.dispatching.events.ReplyableEvent#reply(java.lang.String, Entry...)>
+The simplest way of sending a reply is using the <ReplyableEvent#reply(java.lang.String, Entry...)>
 method.
 This will send a non-ephemeral text message.
 If the event has already been replied to, this method will edit the original message instead of sending a new one by default.

 The `reply()` method also has some useful overloads, you can find a full list [here](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/dispatching/reply/Reply.html#method-detail).

 ## Reply Configuration
-You can change this default behaviour by calling <com.github.kaktushose.jda.commands.dispatching.events.ReplyableEvent#with()>
+You can change this default behaviour by calling <ReplyableEvent#with()>
 before sending the reply.
-This will return a <com.github.kaktushose.jda.commands.dispatching.reply.ConfigurableReply>
+This will return a <ConfigurableReply>
 object to you, you can use to modify settings:

 !!! example "Ephemeral Reply"